Milksystems/SoftServe_IT_Academy_DevOps/Linux.Base/Task.Linux.2.md

 5) What are the commands for adding a user to the system?
 What are the basic parameters required to create a user?

 new user:

 /sudo useradd test

 create him a password:

-sudo passwd test
+/sudo passwd test

 create home directory:

-sudo useradd -m test
+/sudo useradd -m test

 creating a user with specific home directory:

-sudo useradd -m -d /path_name test
+/sudo useradd -m -d /path_name test

 creating a user with specific User ID:

-sudo useradd -u 1500 test
+/sudo useradd -u 1500 test

 creating a user with an expiry date:

-sudo useradd -e 2022-05-04 test
+/sudo useradd -e 2022-05-04 test

 creating a user and assign multiple groups:

-sudo useradd -g users -G wheel,developers test
+/sudo useradd -g users -G wheel,developers test

+6) How do I change the name (account name) of an existing user?